Drew-Killeen/Drew-Killeen.github.io/encryption/README.md

 1. Fix Autokey Cipher
 2. Ensure that when the input forms automatically switch that they don't conflict with each other
 3. Continue to develop frequency analysis tools
+4. Merge info.html and info-freq.html with their respective pages